 Ali Brandon (aka Diane A.S.Stuckart) Brandon, with her degree in Journalism, writes the Black Cat Bookshop Mystery Series.

-Simon Brett Three English series to pick from: Fethering Mystery Series, Melita Pargeter Mystery Series, and Charles Paris Mystery Series.
-(I really like the Melita Pargeter series AND the Fethering Mystery Series, and am looking forward to reading the Charles Paris series.)
+Simon Brett Three English series to pick from: Fethering Mystery Series, Mrs Pargeter Mystery Series, and Charles Paris Mystery Series.
+(I really like the Mrs Pargeter series AND the Fethering Mystery Series, and am looking forward to reading the Charles Paris series.)
 (On the Crime Writers’ Association Top 100 Crime Novels of All Time)